Fairness in Repetitive Scheduling

-\begin{proof} We use an $n$-fold IP where, roughly speaking, we have one ``large column'' in $A^{(n)}$ for every client.
+\begin{proof} We use an $n$-fold IP where, roughly speaking, we have one ``block'' in $A^{(n)}$ for every client.
 We use the ``local'' constraints in $A_2$ to ensure that the total completion time for each client is at most $k$ and we use the ``global'' constraints to ensure that the implicitly produced set of schedules is feasible.
 Note that we do not use a specific objective function.
-We will show that the input \CESabbrv-instance is a yes-instance if and only if the constructed $n$-fold IP has a feasible solution.
-Our $n$-fold IP uses the following variables: \begin{itemize} \item $x^{(j)}_{i,c}$ with $j\in\{1,\ldots,n\}$, $i\in\{1,\ldots,m\}$, and $c\in\{0,\ldots,k\}$.
+We will show that the input \CESabbrv instance is a yes-instance if and only if the constructed $n$-fold IP has a feasible solution.